Key Insights

 We have so many ways now of educating leaders and the public about what’s going on in the real lives of people in this country that we didn’t used to have, and I think that’s what’s really shifted public support for these kinds of issues and policies.
 It’s really a mobilizing strategy, because if everybody’s having the same problem at the same time, it’s not an epidemic of personal failures.
 It’s a structural problem that needs a structural solution.”

 Limitations: We often rely on presenting factual evidence and data to persuade others, assuming that logical arguments will drive action.
-However, this approach can fall short because it doesn’t always resonate on an emotional or personal level.
+However, this approach can fall short, because it doesn’t always resonate on an emotional or personal level.
 People are more motivated by stories and experiences that they can relate to, which evoke empathy and connection.

 Our collective work has often prioritized efficiency, focusing on task-oriented goals and defaulting to virtual venues, which has led to a lack of personal engagement.
 As a result, we may find ourselves completing tasks and achieving objectives but missing out on the deeper, interpersonal aspects of collaboration that can enrich our work and foster a sense of shared purpose.